The Barber Association

 Since its foundation in 1932, the Barber has gone from strength to strength.
 As well as being one of the leading UK university centres of study for art history and music, it has established itself as one of the finest small public art galleries in Europe.
 It is home to a world-class art collection, stages compelling exhibitions, runs a highly acclaimed concert programme and delivers a thriving engagement programme for all ages.

-We are very grateful to our Barber Association Members and Patrons – and to those who make donations, or remember us in their wills – for their generous support.
+We are very grateful to our Barber Association Patrons and Members – and to those who make donations, or remember us in their wills – for their generous support.
 They help us to enhance our learning programmes, expand our collections, and improve our facilities.
 If art and music are important to you, please consider joining the Barber Association.
 By doing this you will help us in our ambition to bring art and music to ever wider audiences.

 We hope you will join us.